CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9B - Solar Eclipses.md

   <img width="250" src="https://github.com/CitruzSquared/essays/assets/23460281/41222663-02b9-434c-a028-244dbf6dfe55"> <br/>
 </p>

 By ranging $Q$ from $0\degree$ to $360\degree$ we can get the shape of the full shadow.
-If solutions do not exist, that means that this point is not on the surface of the Earth.\
+If solutions do not exist, that means that that part of the shadow falls off the surface of the Earth.\
 $\blacksquare$

 ### Beginning / Ending Condition